 Agent Orange Day

-This year August 10th, 2021, marks the 60th anniversary of the first use of Agent Orange in the Vietnam War.
+August 10th, 2022, marks the 61st anniversary of the first use of Agent Orange in the Vietnam War.

-The goal of the U.S. was to use Agent Orange to kill and defoliate vegetation in rural and forested land, depriving the enemy of food, cover and concealment and clearing sensitive areas such as around base perimeters.
+The goal of the U.S. was to use Agent Orange to kill and defoliate vegetation in rural and forested land, depriving the enemy of food, cover and concealment, and clearing sensitive areas such as around military base perimeters.

 Agent Orange was usually sprayed from helicopters or from low-flying C-123 Provider aircraft, fitted with sprayers and 1,000-gallon chemical tanks.
 Spraying was also done with trucks, boats, and backpack sprayers.